bsanghi/CarND-Extended-Kalman-Filter-Project/README.md

 ## The Project results

 In this project, I completed kalman filter to estimate position and speed of moving object using lidar and radar measurements.
 My px, py, vx, and vy RMSE are less than the required values [.11, .11, 0.52, 0.52].
+Changes are made in src/FusionEKF.cpp, src/FusionEKF.h, kalman_filter.cpp, kalman_fitler.h, tools.cpp, and tools.h.

+I used centos linux and modified installation scripts to work on centos 7.
+The installation scripts are not included.
+Also, I had to install the required versions of cmake, make and gcc since the default libraries for centos 7 are much older.
+The code should be compiled on ubuntu since i used exactly the same versions of cmake,make and gcc.

 Final result with dataset 1:

 ![alt text][image1]

 Final result with dataset 2:

 ![alt text][image2]

-I used centos linux and modified installation scripts to work on centos 7.
-So, the installation scripts are not included.
-However, the code should be compiled on ubuntu since i used exactly the same versions of cmake,make and gcc.

 ## Self-Driving Car Engineer Nanodegree Program